 The best way to fertilize irrigated pastures is to top dress with barnyard manure each fall.
 This, combined with proper irrigation, may result in increased pasture yields as high as 50 percent on old pastures.
+Fall or winter applications of manure stimulate growth in early spring and during remainder of the season.
 In many cases, insufficient amounts of barnyard manure are available to do this.
 In that case commercial fertilizers can be used to advantage.
 Commercial fertilizers also can be used to supplement barnyard manures.